Electroneurodiagnostic (END) Program in Chicago | EEG Technologist Training

 Program Objectives

-• Demonstrate knowledge and principles to be a competent electroneurodiagnostic/electroencephalograph (END) technologist in a variety of healthcare facilities
+• Demonstrate the knowledge and principles needed to work as a competent Electroneurodiagnostic / Electroencephalograph (END) technologist in a variety of healthcare facilities.

-• Develop critical thinking and problem solving skills to be able to analyze data during the recording, ensuring the information obtained is valid and interpretable
+• Develop critical thinking and problem-solving skills to analyze data during recordings and help ensure the information obtained is valid and interpretable.

-• Develop proper communication skills within the healthcare environment
+• Develop effective communication skills within the healthcare environment.

-• Promote professional growth within the field and continued life-long learning
+• Promote professional growth in the field through continued lifelong learning.

 Curriculum

-This program curriculum incorporates the guidelines of the American Board of Registry of Electroneurodiagnostic Technologists (ABRET).
+This program curriculum incorporates the guidelines of the American Board of Registered Electroneurodiagnostic Technologists (ABRET).

 Externship